 The Autonomous Database Lifecycle State changes to Updating.
 When the disconnect operation completes, the Lifecycle State changes to Available and the Mode shows Read/Write.

-After a refreshable clone is disconnected from the source, the Autonomous Database Information area updates and does not show the Refreshable Clone information.
+On the disconnected instance, the Autonomous Database Details page updates and does not show the Refreshable Clone indicator, and the Clone Information area is removed.

 Disconnecting a refreshable clone from the source may fail if the source database has scaled down its storage and the refreshable clone has a larger amount of data than the source.
 In this case, you have the following options: